Stamp Duty Calculator

 Only if your contract was exchanged on or before 6 March 2024 without any variation or assignment of rights since that date.
 All other purchases are subject to the post-abolition rules where MDR is simply not available.
 If you exchanged before that date, take specialist SDLT advice to confirm the position before filing your return.

-What if we're buying with a mortgage on the whole property including annexe?
+What if we are buying with a mortgage on the whole property including the annexe?

 Emma Richardson, MRICS